-For existing CKS clusters created on or before June 24, 2025, you need to rotate your existing Kubernetes Secrets once.
-After that, CoreWeave handles the entire lifecycle securely and transparently.
+For existing CKS clusters created on or before June 24, 2025, you must rotate your existing Kubernetes Secrets once.
+After that, CoreWeave handles the lifecycle for you.

-If your CKS cluster was created before June 24, 2025, your existing Secrets may not yet be encrypted.
-To ensure full encryption coverage, you’ll need to replace the existing Secrets once.
-Any new Secrets you create going forward will be encrypted automatically.
-To rotate your Secrets in place, run:Comparison to upstream Kubernetes
+If your CKS cluster was created before June 24, 2025, your existing Secrets might not yet be encrypted.
+To ensure full encryption coverage, replace the existing Secrets once.
+Going forward, CoreWeave encrypts any new Secrets you create automatically.
+The following command rotates your Secrets in place by replacing each existing Secret with itself, which triggers the KMS provider to encrypt them:etcd alongside any new Secrets you create.

 |---|---|---|